Education | December 18, 2024

 How Will Dropping Rates Impact Your Finances

-The Fed just announced the second consecutive rate cut this year.
-Here’s what that may mean for your mortgage, credit cards and beyond
+The Fed just announced a third rate cut.
+Here’s what that may mean for your mortgage, credit cards and more

 How the Fed’s interest rate cut could affect your mortgage, credit card and financial future.